makrai/notes/li2310-nlp-for-x.md

 * The recent explosion of performance of LLMs has changed the field of NLP more abruptly and seismically than any other shift in the 80-year history
-* concerns that the field will become homogenized and resource-intensive.
-The
+* concerns that the field will become homogenized and resource-intensive
-* academic researchers, especially PhD students, at a disadvantage.
-This paper
+* academic researchers, especially PhD students, at a disadvantage
 * we define a new NLP playground by proposing 20+ PhD-worthy research dirs
   * covering theoretical analysis, new and challenging problems, learning paradigms, and interdisciplinary applications

 # 6 NLP+X Interdisciplinary Applications